With COVID Infection Numbers Surging, Health Experts Say N95 Face Masks Offer Best Protection

 The Centers for Disease Control and Prevention says that proper mask wearing regardless of vaccination status is one way we can all stay safe.

-Doctors say a cloth mask or any other face covering is better than wearing no mask at all.MORE NEWS: NYPD Making Final Security Preparations For New Year's Eve In Times Square, Barricades In Place
+Doctors say a cloth mask or any other face covering is better than wearing no mask at all.MORE NEWS: Multiple New Jersey School Districts Going Remote After Winter Break